 Summer camp will offer opportunities to fish in the Oconee River.
 Fishing will be predominantly catch and release.
 We may however, offer the opportunity to clean, cook, and eat our catch in the field.
 No fish will be carried home alive or dead.

-The respectful unmaking or processing of a fish or other animal can be a remarkably connecting experience.
-Partly because it is edgy, and partly because they share so much anatomy and physiology with humans.
+The respectful processing of a fish or other animal can be a remarkably connecting experience.
 It provides a deeper understanding of natural cycles and of our commonality with other animals.
-It is also a very useful wilderness skill.
-We also feel that there is something particularly wild and connecting about eating natural plant and animal foods.
+It is also a very useful life skill.
+We feel that there is something particularly wild and connecting about eating natural plant and animal foods.
 Taking that energy into our bodies, making it us, is a powerful experience.
 Please know that Wild Intelligence places a great emphasis on respect and safety during all of these experiences.
-We also understand that some of these activities may be edgy or sensitive experience for some parents or children.
+We also understand that some of these activities may be edgy or a sensitive experience for some parents or children.

 To provide opportunities to connect to nature with real world hunter gatherer activities and skills including: